Anthophila/codeql-action/README.md

 You can specify extra queries for CodeQL to execute using a config file.
 The queries must belong to a [QL pack](https://help.semmle.com/codeql/codeql-cli/reference/qlpack-overview.html) and can be in your repository or any public repository.
 You can choose a single .ql file, a folder containing multiple .ql files, or a .qls [query suite](https://help.semmle.com/codeql/codeql-cli/procedures/query-suites.html) file, or any combination of the above.
 To use queries from other repositories use the same syntax as when [using an action](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses).

+You can choose to ignore some files or folders from the analysis, or include additional files/folders for analysis.
+This *only* works for Javascript and Python analysis.

 Use the config-file parameter of the codeql/init action to enable the configuration file.
 For example:

 ```yaml